at15/hadoop-spark-perf/README.md

 This benchmark focuses on collecting CPU performance and scaling down input size while keeping the same characteristics.
 It does not try to compare overall performance.

-NOTE: this is a course project, but I will try to keep the code in good quality

 - [Specification](docs/spec.md) What is measured
 - [Implementation](docs/impl.md) How we do it